Prop. 68 will support parks, clean water, and all kinds of conservation across the Golden State

 Prop.
 68 will create more opportunities for Californians to enjoy the great outdoors.

-Audubon California has long fought to protect California’s birds and natural landscapes – and encourage more people to experience these treasures – and that is why our organization emphatically supports Proposition 68 -- the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018.
+Audubon California has long fought to protect California’s birds and natural landscapes – and encourage more people to experience these treasures – and that is why our organization emphatically supports Proposition 68 -- the California Clean Water & Safe Parks Act.
 The measure will go before voters on June 5.

 This critical opportunity comes at a time when millions of Californians don’t have access to safe parks, trails, and recreation areas.
 Demand for local parks has exceeded available funding by a factor of 8-to-1, with particularly high need in urban, disadvantaged communities.